Joseph’s Last Dreams

 The secret practice of adultery among Brigham and others may have been the beginning of the fire, but it wasn’t the end.
 As the saints continued this practice they also brought in many false cultures, doctrines, and beliefs.
 The steamboat, which caught fire out in the bay, continued to the city where all was engulfed in flame and smoke.
 The town in this instance may have reference to the people of the earth and the commotion that will ensue during the tribulations of the last days.
 The entire earth will be vexed with fire and smoke, causing great fear among the people.

 As Joseph and Hyrum move out toward the ocean they are met by their younger brother Samuel.
 This is no coincidence.
 One month after the murders at Carthage, Samuel Smith also died under very suspicious circumstances.
 The official church history states that during the horse ride to Carthage Samuel was shot at twice, once in the hat, and the other in the sleeve, neither of them hitting him.
 But due to either the stress of the ride or the anxiety of the event, he developed a pain in his side that worsened over the coming month eventually leading to his death of “bilious fever.”
 (Essentially vomiting from stomach problems.)
-This stomach pain was attributed to a previous farming accident that was aggravated by the events at Carthage.
-But there are also written accounts from Samuel’s younger brother William and his wife and daughter, claiming that Samuel began vomiting after Willard Richards poisoned him.
+This stomach pain was attributed (falsely IMO) to a previous farming accident that was aggravated by the events at Carthage.
+But there are also written accounts from Samuel’s younger brother William and his wife and daughter, claiming that Samuel began vomiting after Hosea Stout poisoned him.
+In a meeting on July 10, 1844, Samuel had been in a meeting with Willard Richards in which Samuel reminded the group that he was Joseph's designee as president if both Joseph and Hyrum had died.
+Richards, however, had wanted to delay the decision on succession until Brigham Young and other prominent missionaries had returned to Nauvoo.
+Samuel Smith’s death is kind of a smoking gun and would heavily suggest the murder of Joseph and Hyrum was not by a mob, but an inside job by “friends.”

 The remainder of the dream is simply beautiful, with the reunion of three brothers with their friends in great splendor and the glory of Heaven.